 Hear what makes the Chilterns so special

-To find out what makes the Chilterns so special, Radio 4 visited the Chilterns for their Open Country series.
+To find out what makes the Chilterns so special, listen to an edition of BBC Radio 4's Open Country, when they visited the Chilterns.
+The programme is just under 28 minutes.
 Click this link to hear to the broadcast.